Manfred Genditzki: Death of Lieselotte Kortüm

 Manfred Genditzki was born 1960 in Mecklenburg-Vorpommern.
 He is married and has two children.
 He was the caretaker at the Kortüm's residence and helped Lieselotte with her shopping, preparing meals and doing the laundry.
 On 28 October 2008, Kortüm returned home from a hospital stay according to Genditzki's statements.
 He left at 3:00 pm to visit his mother who felt sick.
 Earlier, he had given the home nursing service a call reporting Kortüm had returned from the hospital.
-As happened every day, at 6:30 pm, a nurse arrived Kortüm's apartment and found her body fully clothed in the bathtub.
+As happened every day, at 6:30 pm, a nurse arrived at Kortüm's apartment and found her body fully clothed in the bathtub.
 The cause of death was drowning.
 At first, an unfortunate, accidental fall was assumed to be the cause of death.
 The body was cremated the following day.
 One month later the autopsy report was amended.